PAT Testing Cost

 Can I Conduct PAT Testing Myself?

 Portable appliances need to be PAT tested.
-This is defined as an appliance that is less than 18kg in weight and is transportable.
+As a general guide, this is often defined as an appliance that is less than 18kg in weight and easily transportable.

 Mostly, any item that connects to the power supply via a plug and cable is usually subject to PAT testing.
 With this in mind, there are hundreds of different items that can be PAT tested.